 - Providing quiet time out for a student with emotional needs - Providing a visual timetable and clear explanations of tasks for a child with autism - Providing assistive technology (including where necessary Augmentative and Alternative Communication) to ensure effective communication

-FREQUENTLY ASKED QUESTIONS - How we make sure that children with SEN/D enjoy a broad and balanced curriculum group teaching sessions.
-We always consult you when we are planning to do this and we report back on your child's progress.
+FREQUENTLY ASKED QUESTIONS - How we make sure that children with SEN/D enjoy a broad and balanced curriculum

 Q. What happens if my child is not making progress in reading?
 Is there any extra support?